temporal-community/code-exchange/README.md

 ## What if I find a bug with one of the projects listed in Code Exchange?
 You should report those to the project's repository, not here. :)

+## How is this the same as / different from the Awesome Temporal project?

+[Awesome Temporal](https://github.com/temporalio/awesome-temporal) falls under the wider [awesome list](https://github.com/sindresorhus/awesome/blob/main/awesome.md) initiaitve, which all follow a similar format of bulleted lists and headings of a curated list of "awesome" resources related to a given topic.

+Code Exchange is different, because it is a "first-class" part of Temporal's website (vs. somehting off to the side), and is specifically designed to bring attention to not only the awesome projects within it, but also (and importantly!) the _community contributors_ behind those projects. 💖

+For now we are keeping both projects around since they both serve a distinct purpose, but they're both intended to showcase the "best of" things that the Temporal ecosystem has to offer.